-The Need for Non-toxic Cookware: When we moved on from cooking in clay to cooking in shiny metals, we realized that food was far less nutritious and had less taste.
+When we moved on from cooking in clay, to metals, we realized that food was far less nutritious and less tasty.
 More recently we’re finding out all about metal and chemical contamination from unhealthy & toxic cookware and the damage it can cause to our health.

 By their innate nature all metals are reactive, from surgical steel to aluminum to titanium.
 If it’s not reactive it’s not metal -- and food is a biochemical entity.
 So with heat acting as a catalyst, the metal ions, chemicals & oxides (from the ceramic material, glazes enamel etc.) react with food and leach in.

 What Do These Metals/Chemicals Do In The Body?

 First, they accumulate and thereby disrupt functions in vital organs and glands such as the heart, brain, kidneys, bone, liver, etc. Second, they replace vital nutritional minerals in the cells and tissues.
 For example, enzymes are catalysts for virtually every biochemical reaction in all life-sustaining processes.
 But instead of calcium in an enzyme reaction, nickel or chromium may be there.
 Toxic metals cannot fulfill the same role as the nutritional minerals.
 Thus their presence becomes critically disruptive to enzyme activity.
 Their action in the body is so fundamental that they are seen to cause and/or aid many diseases.

 The other notably destructive factor is the heat from the walls of metal/ceramic pot is harsh and destructive.
 More than half the nutrients are damaged by the end of the cooking process. (more so when heated for too long during slow cooking).
 What remains is probably an excess of starch and carbohydrates.
 As a result, we depend so heavily on synthetic or modified supplements to fulfill our nutritional needs.